Focus – Xindi

 But the most detailed character is the hybrid (he’s also part-Klingon and part-human), Dr. Boris Yarin.
 His Russian background also dovetails with the previously mentioned traditional matronymic.

-As is explained by Doug in Reversal, the Empress committed genocide on the Xindi, so there are few left of any species.
+As Doug explains in Reversal, the Empress committed genocide on the Xindi, so there are few left of any species.
 Therefore, the abovementioned Rellie is fortunate indeed to have the position that she does.
-In Temper, Lili witnesses the death of a Xindi sloth when that woman is examined with a radiation band tester and is found to be from our universe, a condition punishable by instant execution.
+In Temper, Lili witnesses the death of a Xindi sloth when that woman is examined with a radiation band tester and the examiners find she is from our universe, a condition punishable by instant execution.

-Beyond the novelty value of having several different kinds of sentient and civilized species coming from one planet, the idea of bringing these species into time periods they were never originally in, well, that idea proved irresistible.
-I do hope they are seen in the next film, as I would hate for this concept to be wiped out.
+It went beyond the novelty value of several different kinds of sentient and civilized species from one planet.
+Hence the idea of bringing these species into time periods they were never originally in, well, that idea proved irresistible.
+I do hope they are in the next film, as I would hate for this concept to cease.
 I hope to do a little justice, and continue to keep it alive.